-Point Reyes National Seashore harbors 490 species of birds, many dozens species of mammals, and thousands of insect species, all of which contribute to the Seashore natural acoustic environment.
-Point Reyes National Seashore also includes off-shore waters that are rich in marine life including several species of whales and seals.
-The underwater acoustic environment is not easily experienced but it is an essential habitat component for most marine mammals.
+Point Reyes National Seashore harbors over 490 species of birds, dozens of species of mammals, and thousands of insect species, all of which contribute to the Seashore natural acoustic environment.
+Point Reyes National Seashore also includes off-shore waters that are rich in marine life, including several species of whales and seals.
+The underwater acoustic environment is not easily experienced by us humans, but it is an essential habitat component for most marine mammals.
 Added to the sounds of the park’s wildlife are the sounds of prevalent physical process such as wind, waves, rock fall, and flowing water.
 Together, the natural sounds occurring in a habitat, at a particular time comprise its natural soundscape.

 A remarkable diversity of natural sounds occurs at Point Reyes National Seashore.
-From the crashing of ocean waves into rocky headlands blending with the call of Common Murres and Oyster Catchers to the sound of condensed fog dripping off the branches of Douglas fir trees, the richness of natural soundscapes is comparable to the Seashore’s wealth of habitats.
-Take an early morning stroll down the Bear Valley trail in June and you are sure to hear the songs of the Winter Wren, Swanson's Thrush, Olive-sided Flycatcher, Song Sparrow, and many other birds against the backdrop of water flowing over sandy gravels and rocks in Bear Valley Creek.
-If you are lucky, you may even catch the call and hammering of the elusive Pilliated Woodpecker.
-Traverse one of the Seashore coastal prairie meadows in the evening and you may hear coyotes howling and elk bugling accompanied by a chorus of crickets.
+From the crashing of ocean waves into rocky headlands blending with the call of common murres and oystercatchers to the sound of condensed fog dripping off the branches of Douglas fir trees, the richness of natural soundscapes is comparable to the Seashore’s wealth of habitats.
+Take an early morning stroll down the Bear Valley trail in June and you are sure to hear the songs of the Pacific wren, Swainson's thrush, olive-sided flycatcher, song sparrow, and many other birds against the backdrop of water flowing over sandy gravels and rocks in Bear Valley Creek.
+If you are lucky, you may even catch the call and hammering of the elusive pileated woodpecker.
+Traverse one of the Seashore's coastal prairie meadows in the evening and you may hear coyotes howling and elk bugling accompanied by a chorus of crickets.

 Point Reyes National Seashore also preserves a cultural landscape commemorating peoples enduring relationship with the landscape.
 Native Americans inhabited the peninsula for thousands of years.
 Dairy ranching has been a part of the areas for over 150 years, and the lighthouse and fog-signal on the headlands have been warning mariners of hazardous waters since 1870.
 Thus, the songs and chants of the Coast Miwok ceremonies at Kule Loko, the sounds of cows, and the droning of the fog-signal are a part of the Seashore’s cultural soundscape.

 Some people enjoy national parks using certain modes of access which affect park soundscapes.
-While viewing the park using an automobile, snowmobile, personal water craft, motorcycle, bus or aircraft, noise is created which impacts other people who have an appreciation of natural sounds or an expectation of quiet and solituder.
+While viewing the park using an automobile, snowmobile, personal water craft, motorcycle, bus, or aircraft, noise is created which impacts other people who have an appreciation of natural sounds or an expectation of quiet and solitude, such as visitors exploring Wilderness areas.
 Adding to the difficulty of preserving the natural and cultural soundscapes unimpaired, people who use these modes of access are often not aware of the impact on other people and on wildlife.
 Perhaps the most extreme example of this is the use of air tours to visit parks.

 Other sources of noise originate beyond the park boundaries, and beyond the regulatory authority of National Park Service.
 These include aircraft overflights of a commercial or military nature.
 Distant highway traffic and motorized vehicles using adjacent public lands are other common sources of sound affecting a park.